JeffersonLab/remoll/CONTRIBUTING.md

   git fetch upstream
   Variant: git fetch --all
-- ... and merge the upstream branch in your branch, e.g. for the 'develop' branch git checkout develop git merge upstream/develop
+- ... and merge the upstream branch in your branch, e.g. for the 'develop' branch git checkout --track origin/develop git merge upstream/develop
 Avoid making changes directly on master or develop, even in your own repository (for the same reasons).

 ## Doing your work:
 It is easiest to do your work in branches, one per logically separate tasks, and to merge those to jeffersonlab/remoll frequently.
-- Create a new branch from the develop branch (the base of your branch): git checkout develop git branch new-feature-xyz git checkout new-feature-xyz
+- Create a new branch from the develop branch (the base of your branch): git checkout --track develop git branch new-feature-xyz git checkout new-feature-xyz
 - Now, you can do your work in this branch.